-You've submitted your personal statement, aced the UCAT/BMAT and now it's time for the all-important med school interview.
-It can be a daunting prospect but the key to success as always is practice, in order to ensure that you can be as prepared and calm as possible on the day of your medicine interview.
-In this blog post, we have listed some commonly asked medical school interview questions.
+You've submitted your personal statement, aced the UCAT or BMAT and now it's time for the all-important med school interview.
+This can be a daunting prospect but the key to success as always is practice, in order to ensure that you can be as prepared and calm as possible on the day of your medicine interview.

 A few key tips to help with your medical school interview

-Think about what the medical school panel wants to know and therefore what questions you can expect to be asked
+- Think about what the medical school interviewers want to know and therefore what questions you can expect to be asked.

-Practice as much as possible with friend, family and teachers, and make sure to ask for their feedback after each session, which you can implement to improve your performance.
+- Practice as much as possible with friends, family and teachers, and make sure to ask for their feedback after each session, which you can implement to improve your performance.

 Medical school interview questions (by category)